sunway910/doc-v2-cn/storage-miner/running.md

 Enter cess storage space, by GB unit (current: 300, press enter to skip):
 Enter the number of CPU cores used for mining; Your CPU cores are 4 (current: 3, 0 means all cores are used; press enter to skip):
-Enter the staker\'s payment account if you have one (press enter to skip): # 你的質押帳戶 Enter the reserved TEE worker endpoints (separate multiple values with commas, press enter to skip):
+Enter the staker\'s payment account if you have one (press enter to skip): # 你的质押帐户 Enter the reserved TEE worker endpoints (separate multiple values with commas, press enter to skip):
 Set configurations successfully
 ```